 2) Dynamic UI

-Like mentioned earlier, user interface helps users interact with the IoT system.
+Like mentioned earlier, user interface helps users interact with the IoT web design system.
 The UI display insights and relevant data that has been collected, which helps manage the network.
-Because IoT enables sites to collect a massive amount of data, the site has to be able to process and display a lot of analytics.
+Because IoT companies enables sites to collect a massive amount of data, the site has to be able to process and display a lot of analytics.
 For this reason, the dashboard for users that are streamlined has become commonplace.

 3) Advanced Security